+There are no photos with those IDs or post 8292 does not have any attached images!
 The first three weeks were devoted to warm-up drawing exercises, team planning and sketching ideas, and creating the cover of our explorer sketchbooks with fancy decorating endpapers.
 Students are working in pairs and trios to develop their island environments.
 We also completed our first observational drawing, an enlargement of a button, using circular shading.

 –Gabrielle Gamboa, Mentor Artist

 Gabrielle Gamboa’s work with Mary Silveira students will be on exhibit this winter in our YIA Gallery exhibit “Imaginary Voyages” opening December 13 in downtown San Rafael and running through the end of January.
 For more information on how to book a free gallery visit and art activity for your class or youth group, click here or email us at firstname.lastname@example.org